lnpandey/IITM_Research_Interpretability_of_Attention_Networks/5_visualising_Mosaic_using_2dim_separable_classes/toy_elemental/Readme.md

 # Toy Data for visualizing mosaic data set with

-### Generationtion of 3 Classes Using 1 Dimentional data
+### Generation of 3 Classes Using 1 Dimentional data
   data dimension,d = 1
   classes, k = 2
   num of foreground classes, nf = 2